fraunhofer-isi/micat/doc/source/api/api.md

 ## Descriptions

 The API endpoints **descriptions** and **single_description** provide descriptions, for example for charts.
-A single description can be idenfified by a correpsponding, unique key.
+A single description can be identified by a corresponding, unique key.

 [https://api.micatool.eu/descriptions](https://api.micatool.eu/descriptions)